RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 When googling for this I find that this is a very common issue that other people have and that there is a wide variety of solutions that tend to point to Windows components themselves rather than other installed applications.

-I reinstalled Windows completely from scratch and did not install any other applications other than the necessary drivers and this was still a persistent issue for me.It seems possible that this is simply a driver application issue, but it is incredibly annoying.
+I reinstalled Windows completely from scratch and did not install any other applications other than the necessary drivers and this was still a persistent issue for me.
+It seems possible that this is simply a driver application issue, but it is incredibly annoying.

 ## Cortana